 The Hyacinth in History

 The history of the Hyacinth dates back to 1560, when it was initially discovered in Turkey, Syria.
-Unfortunately, for many years, Hyacinths were so exclusive that very few people got to enjoy them.
+Unfortunately, for many years, Hyacinths were so exclusive that very few people enjoyed them.
 They weren’t discussed much again until they were mentioned in Greek Mythology.

 After Hyakinthos’ death, a flower was raised from his blood.
 Named after the boy, Apollo called the flower the “Hyacinth.”
 And that’s where the Hyacinth got its name.